-However, it is in specifically here that Tanabe takes a different way from Lévinas.
-Where Lévinas begins to thematize the impossible escape from the burden of being, Tanabe tries identifiesreversal movement.
-The essentially corporal weight of our being, heavier than any ontologically acceptable weight of its thrownness, compels us, at the innerest depth of our Dasein, to be actively showing to the outer world, world of historical contingence, which transcends Heideggarian “being-in-the-world”, Our corporeity thus understood is the very secret of Tanabe’s “acting dialectics of absolute nothingness” that he characterises ascharacterizes as an “ontisch-ontologisch standpoint”.
-Whether Nishidian self-awareness, Heideggerian self-understanding, or Hegelian absolute self-knowledge, any sort of vision cannot embrace the essentially historical Sachlichkeit of being.
-For Tanabe, the foundational mobility of historical being, where all the conceptions of being should be marked on their upside- down side with the indelible contingency and irrationality, can be attested to only by our genuine action assimilating itself to the corporally lived “absolute negativity”.
-By this term, Tanabe never means the annihilation of the historical reality, but rather its specific modality this realitywhere all the beings are immediately mediated by what they are not, and vice versa.
+It is here, however, that Tanabe departs from Lévinas.
+Where Lévinas thematizes the impossible escape from the burden of being, Tanabe identifies a form of reversal.
+For Tanabe, the essentially corporeal weight of our being, heavier than the ontological weight of its thrownness, compels us in the innermost depths of our Dasein to actively manifest ourselves in the external world of historical contingency, which transcends Heideggarian “being-in-the-world.”
+Thus understood, our corporeity lies at the heart of Tanabe’s “acting dialectics of absolute nothingness,” which he characterizes as an “ontisch-ontologisch standpoint.”
+No form of insight, whether Nishidian self-awareness, Heideggerian self-understanding, or Hegelian absolute self-knowledge, can embrace the essentially historical Sachlichkeit of being.
+For Tanabe, the foundational mobility of historical being, where all the conceptions of being should be marked on their upside- down side with the indelible contingency and irrationality, can be attested to only by our genuine action as it assimilates itself to a corporeally lived “absolute negativity.”
+Tanabe uses this term not to mean the annihilation of historical reality, but rather a specific modality of this reality in which all beings are immediately mediated by what they are not.

-In this way, Tanabe’s corporeal Sachlichkeitsdialektik invites us to encounter a reformulated notion of absolute nothingness at the heart of our grasp of the reality “as it produces and develops itself historically”.
-Contrary to its Nishidian version compared to the self-emptying mirror, Tanabe’s absolute nothingness is figured as the whirlwind representing the eternal turning point around which all the beings are immediately reversed into non-beings, and vice versa.
-This is called absolute nothingness, because transcending the relative oppositeness between being and nothingness, it realizes the absolute negation as principle of reality in occurrence.
+In this way, Tanabe’s corporeal Sachlichkeitsdialektik presents us with a reformulated notion of absolute nothingness at the heart of reality “as it produces and develops itself historically.”
+Contrary to the Nishidian version, which is compared to a self-emptying mirror, Tanabe’s absolute nothingness is conceived as a whirlwind – as the eternal turning point around which all beings are immediately reversed into non-beings, and vice versa.
+This is called absolute nothingness because in transcending the relative opposition between being and nothingness, it realizes absolute negation as a principle of reality in action.

-Now, the different points with Lévinas becomes clear.
-Tanabe’s conception of corporeity should be followed by the «acting attestation of absolute nothingness».
-Such kind of «dialectic of action» is unconceivable in Lévinas’ procedure where our corporally bound existence is passively exposed to the unacceptable burden of being.
-Absolute passivity will remain the essential characteristics of the Lévinasian subject, even in his later period when it takes an ethical signification.
-This “passion”, never turned into « action », is” the site where occurs the impossible desire for the “otherwise than being”.
+On this basis, the difference between Tanabe and Lévinas becomes clear.
+Corporeity, for Tanabe, should be followed by the “acting attestation of absolute nothingness.”
+Such a “dialectic of action” is inconceivable for Lévinas, for whom our corporeally bound existence is passively exposed to the unacceptable burden of being.
+Absolute passivity will remain the essential characteristic of the Lévinasian subject, even in his later period when it assumes an ethical significance.
+This “passion,” which never becomes “action,” is the site at which the impossible desire is generated for the “otherwise than being.”

-In our view, this divergence between two philosophers determinates their apparently opposition orientationstaken by them faced within the of the deadlock of the ontological phenomenology.
-The key tone of Lévinas will be the retreat from the world, particularly from the ineluctable weight of «social-being», the most violent form of which he discerns in Nazism.
-This insight will lead him to search for another form of phenomenology, essentially non-intentional and attentive to what occurs beneath the ontological understanding.
-On the contrary, Tanabemeanwhile wants to penetrate the world, questioning whence this “forcing power of racial nation» comes.
-This is the way since 1934, his philosophy of absolute nothingness takes curiously the form of a socio-historical speculation that he calls Logic of species, accompanied with a great ambition of elaborating the logic of «social-being» and «historical reality”.
+In our view, this divergence between the two philosophers determines their apparently opposed orientations in the face of the deadlock of ontological phenomenology.
+Lévinas’s thinking moves toward a retreat from the world, particularly from the ineluctable weight of “social-being,” the most violent form of which he discerns in Nazism.
+This insight will lead him to search for another form of phenomenology that is essentially non-intentional and attentive to what occurs beneath our ontological understanding.
+Tanabe, meanwhile, seeks to penetrate the world, questioning whence this “forcing power of racial nation” comes.
+Interestingly, from 1934 onward, his philosophy of absolute nothingness takes the form of a socio-historical speculation that he calls a “logic of species,” which is accompanied by an ambitious attempt to elaborate the logic of “social-being” and “historical reality.”